The Old Barn, Porth-y-Parc

 |Family friendly||Great for children of all ages|

 |General||Central heating, CD player, Table tennis, Games room, Wi-Fi available|

 |Rooms||3 bedrooms, 2 bathrooms of which 1 Family bathrooms and 1 En suites|

 |Furniture||Double beds (2), Single beds (2), Cots (1), Dining seats for 6, Lounge seats for 7|

 |Other||Linen provided, Towels provided, High chair|

 |Outdoors||Balcony or terrace, Private garden, BBQ|

 South Wales is great castle country.
-Abergavenny's is just a ruin – it was destroyed during the Civil War - but there are impressive remains just down the road at Raglan and also at Chepstow, Caerphilly and Cardiff.
-For glorious ecclesiastical architecture, Hereford Cathedral is just over the border in England and houses the fascinating Mappa Mundi; the atmospheric ruins of Llanthony Priory nestle below the Hatterall Ridge in the Vale of Ewyas - stunning viewed from the Offa's Dyke footpath above; and tiny, hidden Patrishow Church is a little gem.
+Abergavenny's is just a ruin – it was destroyed during the Civil War - but there are impressive remains just down the road at Raglan and Whitecastle, and also at Chepstow, Caerphilly and Cardiff.
+Hereford is just over the border in England - the cathedral houses the fascinating Mappa Mundi; the atmospheric ruins of Llanthony Priory nestle below the Hatterall Ridge in the Vale of Ewyas - stunning viewed from the Offa's Dyke footpath above; and tiny, hidden Patrishow Church is a little gem.